1 of 6Start

 Other programs targeted for work requirements include various rental assistance programs—namely Section 8 Tenant-Based Rental Assistance, Section 8 Project-Based Rental Assistance, and the Public Housing program.
 In 2016, as part of the agenda that Speaker of the House Paul Ryan’s outlined to overhaul public assistance programs, he proposed that rental assistance programs align with TANF benefits—and that residents thus be subject to the same work requirements.
 In President Trump’s proposed budget for 2018, he indicated that his administration would look to add work requirements to rental assistance programs in the coming years.

 Do work requirements increase employment rates?

 The results are mixed, but the best-studied example of work requirements suggests that any gains in employment rates are small and short-lived.
-That’s largely because they push people into low-paying and, ultimately, unsustainable jobs the labor market at the time that work requirements were implemented.
+That’s largely because they push people into low-paying and, ultimately, unsustainable jobs.
+In the case of TANF, initial boosts in employment were explained in large part by the strength of the labor market at the time that work requirements were implemented.
 But within five years, those gains had largely disappeared, and the TANF recipients subjected to work requirements did not see improved long-term employment outcomes.
 Instead, what happened was that people who were unable to work—due to, for example, health problems or labor market disadvantages—were unceremoniously cut off of income assistance, and many were pushed deeper into poverty.